schaar/voteraid-1/outline.md

 #### Initial request

+1. Ask for location
+2. User responds with location
-1. Ask user what issue is
+3. Ask user what issue is
-2. User responds with issue
+4. User responds with issue
   1. Problem with ID
     - respond with ID info
   2. name not on registration list